chicio/chicio.github.io/_drafts/2019-08-08-html-javascript-to-native-communication-ios.md

 ---
 layout: post
-title: "Web to native communication on iOS using WKScriptMessageHandler"
+title: "Web to native (Swift) communication on iOS using WKScriptMessageHandler"
 description: "Did you know that is it possible to call Swift code from the JavaScript code of a web page displayed inside a WKWebView?"
 date: 2019-08-08
 image: /assets/images/posts/swift-js.jpg